Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Introduction

 to the conventional Maxwell action.
-This term is known in literature as Carroll-Field-Jackiw term.
+This term is known in the literature as the Carroll-Field-Jackiw term \cite{Jackiw1999}.
 This term is CPT-odd.
-Although gauge transformations be preserved, the Lorentz symmetry is violated, because it is necessary to engage the end type Chern-Simons (CS) $\eta_\mu$ a constant four-vector, which produces an anisotropy of space-time.
+Although gauge transformations may be preserved, the Lorentz symmetry is violated because it is necessary to engage the end type Chern-Simons (CS) $\eta_\mu$, a constant four-vector, which produces an anisotropy of spacetime \cite{Dunne1999}.

-In this paper, we calculate the radiative corrections in the approximation of a loop, from the axial coupling of fermions with a gauge field in the presence of Lorentz symmetry breaking.
-This coupling generates an induction of a term similar to CS [10], as in equation (1), in the action of Quantum Electrodynamics (QED).
-The induction is ambiguous, since the proportionality between the fields of matter and radiation depends exclusively on the regularization scheme adopted (such schemes can be: dimensional regularization, Pauli-Villars [17] regularization, the method of cut-off [24] and the Schwinger propper time method [21]).
-Thus, we calculate the term induced by the method of dimensional regularization.
+In this paper, radiative corrections in the approximation of a loop are calculated from the axial coupling of fermions with a gauge field in the presence of a Lorentz symmetry breaking term.
+This coupling generates an induction of a term similar to CS \cite{Jackiw1999}, as in equation (1), in the action of Quantum Electrodynamics (QED).
+The induction is ambiguous, since the proportionality between the fields of matter and radiation depends exclusively on the regularization scheme adopted (such schemes can be: dimensional regularization, Pauli-Villars \cite{Altschul2004} regularization, the method of cut-off \cite{Brito2008} and the Schwinger propper time method \cite{Mariz2008}).
+Thus, the induced term by the method of dimensional regularization is computed.
 The calculations are performed in a clear way, since the articles on the subject in the literature are difficult to understand and the calculations are very tedious.
 This is the main goal of this work.